makerdao/community/governance-exercises/VoteWizard_poll_exercise_01/README.md

 These two polls will be presented during the next weekly governance cycle on Monday, July 24:

-1. Adjust Spork Protocol D3M Parameters:
+1. Adjust Spork Protocol D3M Parameters and DAI Interest Rate Strategy:

    - Increase of the Spork D3M Debt Ceiling from 50 million to 100 million DAI.
    - Increase of the Spork D3M Target Available Debt from 5 million to 15 million.